Kamyares88/CODEXImageProcessingPackage/Pre-Processing/README.md

     ![](Images/Figure%202.png)

   * Next, another dialog box pops up (Figure 3) asking the user to enter the name of each channel as well as choosing which channel should be used for registering.

     Figure 3
     ![](Images/Figure%203.png)

+  * Next, the user is asked to brows for the working directory.
+This is the directory in which results of this step will be saved.

+  * Next, the user is asked to brows for a source directory.
+This is the directory in which the results of Step 1 are saved.